The Effectiveness of Ozone Generators on Mold, Mycotoxins, Fragrance, and Smoke

 It can still be a good idea to HEPA vacuum after ozonating to clean up dead spores.

-A shock treatment is either a very high doses for shorter amounts of time or very long treatments (from 24 hours to 48 hours).
 You really have to experiment if you want to denature mold and see what works for you, and be prepared for byproducts (discussed more below).

 The main drawback is the dose of ozone needed to denature mold also breaks down and oxidizes many other materials.